Under new measures to be announced by Transport Secretary Chris Grayling, using a mobile phone while driving will carry an automatic six point penalty

 Get caught twice using your mobile phone while driving and you will lose your licence under far tougher new sanctions that will be announced by Transport Secretary Chris Grayling on Saturday.

 Anyone calling, texting or using an app while driving will face an on the spot fine of at least £200 and will receive six points on their licence, halfway to an automatic driving ban of at least six months.
 Hale Law acknowledges that this decision will bring about drastic decrease in the number of road accidents that happen regularly all over the country.
+In such situations, consulting truck accident lawyers can provide essential legal guidance and representation.

 Already new drivers have their licences revoked if they accrue six points within two years of passing their test.
 That means new drivers would only need to be caught once using their mobile phone at the wheel to be forced to sit their test again.
+In addition to facing such penalties, those involved in car accidents should consider consulting a car accident lawyer to navigate the legal implications and ensure their rights are protected.”
+Consulting with a car accident lawyer will give you valuable insights that may help you understand your situation.

 “It may seem harmless when you are replying to a text, answering a call or using an app, but the truth is your actions could kill and cause untold misery to others.